cloudn1ne/Mowgli/README.md

 - Move all UART functions use DMA as HAL_IT is a seriously broken API
 - Publish Blade Motor state
+- LEDs should be controllable via a Topic or Service

 ## rosserial node

+This is the software that needs to be compiled and flashed onto the STM32 on the Geforce Mainboard

 - [See here how to use the ROS serial node](stm32/ros_usbnode)